 Next, we can teach students that there are different ways to make the number 8.
 We can see that 8 and 0 make 8, 6 and 2 make 8 or that 4 and 4 make 8.

-Number Bonds in Kindergarten/ Pre-school
+Number Bond in Kindergarten/ Pre-school

 When used in preschool or kindergarten, number bonds develop number sense and set a foundation to move on to addition and subtraction and mental math.
-Number bonds help children gain insight into how numbers work and help us to understand that a whole number is made up of parts.
+It can help children gain insight into how numbers work and help us to understand that a whole number is made up of parts.
 Number bonds are also an excellent preamble to the fact that subtraction is the reverse of addition.
 As students go on to higher grades, number bonds become an important mental problem-solving strategy.